Contact us for booking information or for further information. Contact us.

-We have carried out detailed risk assessments of all aspects of the Anderton Centre, including activity sessions and other areas.
-We review and update these assessments on a regular basis and ensure that children are not placed in risk situations.
-Copies of our risk assessments can be requested from our team
+We have completed detailed risk assessments of all aspects of the Centre, including activity sessions and other areas.
+We review and update these assessments on a regular basis and ensure that children are not placed at risk.
+Copies of our risk assessments are available to all and can be requested from our team

-The Anderton Centre is committed to protecting the safety of the children that visit our Centre and ensuring that they are in an environment within which they feel safe and happy.
+The Anderton Centre is committed to protecting the safety of children who visit our Centre and ensuring that they are in an environment within which they feel happy and completely safe.

 We ensure our safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.

-We have a rigorous programme of activity session assessments to ensure everyone is working to the right standard.
-We also instill an attitude of safety as a state of mind; such that all staff have safety as their highest priority whatever is happening.
+We have a rigorous programme of activity session assessments to ensure everyone is working to the highest standard.
+We also instil an attitude of safety as a state of mind; such that all staff have safety as their highest priority at all times.

-We know that some other Centres have a minimum of 20 children per group.
-At the Anderton Centre our maximum is 10.
-We are committed to safety and to personalising the experience to the benefit of the client also, being a smaller Centre, we are able to be more flexible in our approach to client needs.
+The Anderton Centre operates an instructional ratio of 1 to 10 at all times.
+We are committed to safety and to personalising all experiences to the highest benefit of the client and are able to be more flexible in our approach to client needs.

-We work with Special Needs schools and other smaller charitable organisations who wish to have a more personal and tailored programme and this is where our family style Centre comes into its own.
+We are proud to work closely with Special Needs schools and other smaller charitable organisations who wish to have a more personal and tailored programme.
+This is where our family style Centre comes into its own.

-We can cater for up to 160 on site per day but we can also cater for a group of 10.
-We work with you to provide exactly what you need.
+We can cater for up to 160 on site per day or we can also cater for a more intimate group of 10.
+We will work with you to provide exactly what you need.

-All Anderton Centre staff are vetted, inducted and trained to the highest levels.
-Instructors are trained to recognise each individual child’s own capabilities and teach to his/her individual level and pace.
-To maintain this standard throughout their employment with Anderton Centre, all staff are monitored to ensure compliance with our health and safety procedures.
-All activities have rapid access to first aid trained staff and facilities.
+All Anderton Centre staff are DBS checked, inducted and trained to the highest levels.
+Instructors are trained to recognise each individuals own capabilities and will teach to their level and pace.
+To maintain this standard throughout their employment, all staff are regularly observed to ensure compliance with our health and safety procedures.
+All activities have rapid access to First Aid trained staff and facilities.

 The Anderton Centre is assessed annually by RYA and AALA to ensure we are meeting the high standards expected of outdoor education providers.
 We also conduct rigorous internal health and safety audits and operate comprehensive risk assessments on all activities.
 Our Centre has full emergency procedures, safety systems and security arrangements.